-These financial statements, for the year ended 31 December 2021, are the first the Group has prepared in accordance with IFRS.
+The financial statements for the year ended 31 December 2021, were the first the Group had prepared in accordance with IFRS.

-Accordingly, the Group has prepared financial statements that comply with IFRS applicable as at 31 December 2021, together with the comparative period data for the year ended 31 December 2020, as described in the summary of significant accounting policies.
+Accordingly, the Group prepared financial statements that comply with IFRS applicable as at 31 December 2021, as described in the summary of significant accounting policies.
 In preparing the financial statements, the Group's opening statement of financial position was prepared as at 1 January 2020, the Group's date of transition to IFRS.
 There were no material adjustments made by the Group as a result of the adoption of IFRS.